averonsec/security-case-examples/cases/rce-gals-tender/README.md

-# 🛡️ Infrastructure Audit: Major Real Estate Developer (VTB Group Subsidiary)
+# 🛡️ Infrastructure Audit: Major Enterprise Real Estate Developer

 > [!CAUTION]
 > **Security Research Discovery:** I identified a combined critical vulnerability chain on the official tender platform of a **top-tier Russian developer**.
 The flaws allow for **Unauthenticated Remote Code Execution (RCE)** and a **Full Source Code Leak** via an exposed `.git` directory.